Curriculum Guide

 Stereotypes of France are abundant: baguettes, berets, bicycles, the Eiffel Tower, and moonlight walks on the Seine.
 Behind these romantic images, the real France is to be found.
 In this course, we will examine cultural currents, tensions and developments in contemporary France.
 These will include the exploration of topics including immigration, political engagement, religious identity, environmental stewardship, and music and cultural expression.
 We will delve into these topics while considering how they are represented in the French and world media, as well as how they relate to similar trends we face in America.
 In this course, taught entirely in French, students will expand their vocabulary base and their command of sophisticated grammatical structures and will develop their linguistic skills as they learn to discuss, debate, and present their points of view on these current topics.
 Students can take this course after completing French 3.
 Prerequisite: French 3.

 In the French Fall Senior Seminar, students will explore representations of French and Francophone women, both how these women view themselves and how they are viewed by others.
 Students will come to understand the challenges, obstacles, and socio-political circumstances that have shaped the lives of these sensitive, yet determined women who have worked to establish identity and prevail as intellectual beings over time and across geo-political space.
-Texts and films by French and Francophone authors and filmmakers create a rich and varied portrait of the lives of “le deuxième sexe.”
-Through a final project, students will gain insight into their own experiences as young women coming of age in the 21st century.
+Texts and films by French and Francophone authors and filmmakers create a rich and varied portrait of the lives of โle deuxiรจme sexe.โ Through a final project, students will gain insight into their own experiences as young women coming of age in the 21st century.
 This class is conducted entirely in French.
-Students can take this course after completing French Advanced Topics or French AP.
-Prerequisite: French Advanced Topics or French AP.
+Prerequisite: Advanced Topics in French or AP French.

-French Spring Senior Seminar: Camus et l’absurde (0.5 credits, spring)
+French Spring Senior Seminar: Camus et lโabsurde (0.5 Credits, Spring)

 Latin

-Accelerated Foundations in Latin (1 credit)
+Accelerated Foundations in Latin (1 Credit, Yearlong)

 This course, an accelerated study of introductory Latin, is an intensive, fast-paced class that provides the fundamentals of grammar, structures, and practical vocabulary in order to be able to read texts in Latin, along with an ability to engage in regular oral and written communication.
 New topics of study are introduced through daily readings about Greco-Roman culture, history, and mythology.
 A regular emphasis on vocabulary building provides students with the skills to recognize, use, and decipher word roots, suffixes and prefixes, not only in Latin, but also in English and other modern languages.
 The course is designed for students with little or no knowledge of Latin.

-Latin 2 (1 credit)
+Latin 2 (1 Credit, Yearlong)

 Latin 2 students begin the year examining the Latin text of several important Roman myths, working to become more fluent readers of Latin prose.
 They expand upon their understanding of Latin grammar and vocabulary through regular practice, grammar exercises, and Latin composition projects, all while gaining a fundamental understanding of the values of ancient Roman society as expressed in mythology.
-In the second semester, the students tackle stories with increasingly complex Latin syntax as they transition to reading stories of the legendary founding of Rome and accounts of the history of the Roman Republic adapted from Livy’s Ab Urbe Condita.
+In the second semester, the students tackle stories with increasingly complex Latin syntax as they transition to reading stories of the legendary founding of Rome and accounts of the history of the Roman Republic adapted from Livyโs Ab Urbe Condita.
 These readings help students to build a context for their further study of important literary works of the late Roman Republic and early Roman Empire, which will be covered in subsequent courses.
 Prerequisite: Accelerated Foundations in Latin or its equivalent.

-Latin 3 (1 credit)
+Latin 3 (1 Credit, Yearlong)

 During the first semester, students complete their study of Latin grammar and explore the portrayals of women and non-Romans in Latin literature.
 They read selections, adapted and unadapted, from classical authors such as Livy, Valerius Maximus Ovid, Horace, as well as modern novellas of famous women in the ancient Mediterranean.
-In addition to analyzing the readings’ grammar and syntax, students discuss how these stories reflect the cultural values and biases of the authors, thus gaining experience with literature analysis.
-In the second semester, students read selections from Vergil’s Aeneid.
+In addition to analyzing the readingsโ grammar and syntax, students discuss how these stories reflect the cultural values and biases of the authors, thus gaining experience with literature analysis.
+In the second semester, students read selections from Vergilโs Aeneid.
 These readings offer insight into the empire-building culture of the late Roman Republic and one of its most notable historical figures.
 Students will come to understand the Roman definition of virtus and pietas and also examine how Rome viewed their relationships to foreign nations.
 Prerequisite: Latin 2.

-Following the curriculum of the revised College Board’s Advanced Placement course in Latin, students read selections from Books I, II, IV, and VI, VII, XI, and XII of the Aeneid in Latin and selections from Pliny’s Letters.
+Following the curriculum of the revised College Board’s Advanced Placement course in Latin, students read selections from Books I, II, IV, and VI, VII, XI, and XII of the Aeneid in Latin and selections from Plinyโs Letters.
 In addition to these authors, students will read other works of Latin prose and poetry.
-The College Board requires a set of “project readings” each year, and, in addition to the required readings, classes will choose selections from a list of suggested readings.
+The College Board requires a set of โproject readingsโ each year, and, in addition to the required readings, classes will choose selections from a list of suggested readings.
 The reading and analysis of the Latin texts lead to discussions of the works’ literary significance and historical background.
 There is an emphasis on connecting the modern and ancient worlds to better understand the causes and effects of political struggle, the interplay between different cultures, and the moral and ethical questions with which humans struggle.
 The students also explore the mythical and legendary aspects of Roman culture, thus acquiring knowledge that will aid their reading of any literature that has classical foundations.
 This course prepares students to take the AP Latin Exam.
 Prerequisite: Latin 3.

-Latin Fall Senior Seminar: Cicero: A Study in Style (0.5 credits, fall)
+Latin Fall Senior Seminar: Cicero: A Study in Style (0.5 Credits, Fall)

-Latin Spring Senior Seminar: Lyric Poetry (0.5 credits, spring)
+Latin Spring Senior Seminar: Lyric Poetry (0.5 Credits, Spring)

 Students read the lyric poems of such authors as Catullus, Horace, Propertius, and Ovid, whose topics center on themes of daily life, loves, and friendships from the perspectives of the most notable poets of the late Roman Republic and early Roman Empire.
 In addition, students examine the socio-political climate of the times in order to better understand the context of the writings.
 Students make connections between Roman poets and their Greek predecessors, including Sappho and Callimachus.
 Students may also read later Latin poems that are influenced by these Golden Age authors, in addition to exploring modern interpretations and adaptations of these works.
 The skills of reading, translation, analysis, and essay writing are emphasized.
-Students can take this course after taking Latin 3 or Latin AP.
+Students can take this course after taking Latin 3 or AP Latin.
 Enrollment in Latin Fall Senior Seminar is not required to take the Spring Senior Seminar.
 Prerequisite: Latin 3.

 Mandarin Chinese

-Accelerated Foundations in Mandarin Chinese (1 credit)
+Accelerated Foundations in Mandarin Chinese (1 Credit, Yearlong)

 This course, an accelerated study of introductory Mandarin Chinese, is an intensive, fast-paced course that introduces students to spoken Mandarin and written Simplified Chinese, with an emphasis on pronunciation, the romanization system (Pinyin and tones), and the building blocks (radicals) of Chinese characters (Hanzi).
 Students will build their vocabulary, learn to write and type characters, and develop skills for everyday conversations.
 Students are encouraged to speak Chinese in class, to utilize their resources, and to establish their study strategies for learning the language.
 This course also explores cultural topics from both ancient and contemporary China through short videos, cultural projects, and current events.
 By combining collaborative group activities and independent learning, the class accommodates different learning styles.
 The course is designed for beginners as well as for students with some prior knowledge of the Chinese language and culture.